RuisSoftware/FiveM-Resources-2024/README.md

 - Multiple styles

 ![bugs](https://www.gemeentenieuwstad.nl/wp-content/uploads/2020/10/sendpr.png)
-Do you have an improvement or bugfix?
+The latest MySQL plugin could break this resource!
+Only use: https://github.com/dutchplayers/MySQL-for-ESX-Inventory-HUD Do you have an improvement or bugfix?
 Feel free to share it in a Pull Request!

 ![languages](https://www.gemeentenieuwstad.nl/wp-content/uploads/2020/10/languages.png)